For whatever reason, singing about food is funny.

-- Michael Hurley's "Slurf Song" is about various kinds of food.
+- "Slurf Song" by Michael Hurley and The Holy Modal Rounders is about various kinds of food.
 It's also pretty hard not to laugh—or at least crack a smile—while listening to it.

 - NOTE: The second-to-last verse may or may not be safe for work, depending on where you work.